therenegar/launch/README.md

 <img width="360" height="300" alt="Note" src="https://github.com/user-attachments/assets/a447c391-17c7-4a6b-9e52-1fe82083b958" />

-**Open Files: **
-You can add the filename/s (up to 10) of a text file after `!NOTE.EXE` and Note will open your external text file (in a tab labelled 'External' - one file per page).
+**Open Files**: You can add the filename/s (up to 10) of a text file after `!NOTE.EXE` and Note will open your external text file (in a tab labelled 'External' - one file per page).
 Any changes be saved (overwrite) with the Export button - which will save all opened files.
 Externally opened files are not persisted. e.g. `!NOTE C:\DOCS\CONTACTS.TXT C:\DOCS\BDAYS.TXT`

 Press `F11` or the Maximize titlebar button to go full-screen editing.